Functions: Utils¶

 Returns

-: the double SHA256 hash encodes as a bytes fromdata
+hash: the double SHA256 hash encodes as a bytes fromdata.

 Function Sequence¶